alanbchristie/PyKubePressureCooker/README.md

     the pre-busy sleep period (`0`)

 ## Running (from the command-line)
-You can run the _cooker_ fromt he command-line and it will interact with the OpenShift/Kubernetes API using the client API.
+You can run the _cooker_ from the command-line and it will interact with the OpenShift/Kubernetes API using the client API.

 You will need Python 3 (ideally from within a [virtualenv]) and will need